 UNIT PLAN

-- Unit Plan - Model Tools
+- Unit Plan

+- Model Tools

 HANDOUTS

 - Forming Evidence-Based Claims Handout

 - Writing Evidence-Based Claims Handout

-Saidures Deceded Claims Citation

 - Evidence-Based Claims Criteria Checklists I and II

 - Evidence-Based Writing Rubric

 - Text-Centered Discussion Checklist

 TOOLS

 - Forming Evidence-Based Claims

 - Making Evidence-Based Claims

 - Organizing Evidence-Based Claims

 - Written Evidence-Based Claim

 The model claims and tools are meant only to illustrate the process, NOT to shape textual analysis.
 It is essential that both teachers and students develop claims based on their own analysis and class discussion.
 Teachers are encouraged to develop their own claims in the blank tools to use with students when modeling the process.

 TOOLS and CHECKLISTS have been created as editable PDF forms.
 With the free version of Adobe Reader, students and teachers are able to type in them and save their work for recording and e-mailing.
 This allows students and teachers to work either with paper and pencil or electronically according to their strengths and needs.
 It also allows teachers to collect and organize student work for evaluation and formative assessment.

 If you decide to PRINT materials, please note that you can print them at actual size, without enabling the auto-fit function.
 All materials can be printed either in color or in black and white.

-PART 1: UNDERSTANDING EVIDENCE-BASED CLAIMS The teacher presents the purpose of the unit and explains the skill of making EBCs.
-Students independently read part of the poem with a text-dependent question to guide them.
-Students follow along as they listen to the poem being read aloud and discuss a series of text-dependent questions.
+# PART 1: UNDERSTANDING EVIDENCE-BASED CLAIMS The teacher presents the purpose of the unit and explains the skill of making EBCs.
+Students independently read part of the text with a text-dependent question to guide them.
+Students follow along as they listen to the text being read aloud and discuss a series of text-dependent questions.
 The teacher models a critical reading and thinking process for forming EBCs about texts.
-PART 2: MAKING EVIDENCE-BASED CLAIMS PART 3: ORGANIZING EVIDENCE-BASED CLAIMS Students independently read the rest of the poem and look for evidence to support a claim made by the teacher.
-Students follow along as they listen to the poem being read aloud and discuss a series of text-dependent questions.
+PART 2: MAKING EVIDENCE-BASED CLAIMS PART 3: ORGANIZING EVIDENCE-BASED CLAIMS Students independently read part of the text and look for evidence to support a claim made by the teacher.
+Students follow along as they listen to the text being read aloud and discuss a series of text-dependent questions.
 In pairs, students look for evidence to support claims made by the teacher.
 The class discusses evidence in support of claims found by student pairs.
 In pairs, students make an EBC of their own and present it to the class.
-Students independently read part of another poem and make an EBC.
-Students follow along as they listen to the poem being read aloud and discuss a series of text-dependent questions.
+Students independently read part of the text and make an EBC.
+Students follow along as they listen to the text being read aloud and discuss a series of text-dependent questions.
 The teacher models organizing evidence to develop and explain claims using student EBCs.
 In pairs, students develop a claim with multiple points and organize supporting evidence.
 The class discusses the EBCs developed by student pairs.
-PART 4: WRITING EVIDENCE-BASED CLAIMS PART 5: DEVELOPING EVIDENCE-BASED WRITING Students independently read the rest of the poem and develop an EBC.
+PART 4: WRITING EVIDENCE-BASED CLAIMS PART 5: DEVELOPING EVIDENCE-BASED WRITING Students independently review the text and develop an EBC.
 The teacher introduces and models writing EBCs using a claim from Part 3.
 In pairs, students write EBCs using one of their claims from Part 3.
 The class discusses the written EBCs of volunteer student pairs.
 The class discusses their new EBCs and students read aloud portions of the text.
-Students review the two poems and make a new EBC.
+Students independently write EBCs.
+Students review the text and make a new EBC.
 The teacher analyzes volunteer student evidence-based writing from Part 4 and discusses developing global EBCs.
 Students discuss their new claims in pairs and then with the class.
 Students independently write a final evidence-based writing piece.
 The class discusses final evidence-based writing pieces of student volunteers.
-Students independently write EBCs. many pieces of stadent volunteers.